maligulzar/cs239-deployment/README.md

 Create a Google cloud account [here](https://cloud.google.com/)

 ### Step 2:
 Download Google Cloud SDK [here](https://cloud.google.com/sdk/).
 Follow the installation [instruction](https://cloud.google.com/sdk/docs/) to install the SDK.
 Make sure you have all the path variables/ environment variables set up in your terminals.
 (Use ~/.bash_rc or ~/.bash_profile).
+For example, you must update your PATH so that 'gcloud' command can be found.
 During the installation process, you will also be asked to authorize your Google Cloud account.

 ### Step 3:
 Now install Docker in you local machine (Follow instructions [here](https://docs.docker.com/engine/installation/)).